Released August 4 2017

 I had this record done at thirteen songs and then a friend died, much too young, and in a terrible way.
 And this little town on the river with a train and a highway and a bookstore and a bar spilled its heart wide open and grieved.

 All of you for listening.
 Ruth and Will Buxton for our legacy of love.
 Ash for being family and for our long conversation of so many nights and years.
 Cassie Kaminski for the gentle voice and strong hands that make it all new again, week after week, time after time.
 Corin Nelsen for being my musical compass and guide, six times now, for over ten years.
-Mike and Alex Gregory at House of Ghia for bringing my parents’ memory back to life.
+Mike and Alex for bringing my parents’ memory back to life.
 Charles Anthony for listening, for helping me learn, for being.
 Courtney Jemmett and Katherine Paz for giving us warm and loving places to be.
 Adam Werner for going the Many Miles.
 And finally, to my sweet Lily, the author and artist L.A.
 Smith-Buxton, for loving me, being my love, and giving wings to my dreams.

 Wednesday July 12th, 2017